GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/01.101-110/07.Jesus-Paid-It-All/docs.md

 ---
+title: |
-title: 107.
-Jesus Paid It All
+    107. Jesus Paid It All - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 107.
+Jesus Paid It All.
+I hear the Saviour say, "Thy strength indeed is small; Child of weakness, watch and pray, Find in me thine all in all."
+    keywords:  |
-    keywords: Christ in Song, Jesus Paid It All, I hear the Saviour say, Jesus paid it all
+        Christ in Song, adventhymnals, advent hymnals, Jesus Paid It All, I hear the Saviour say.
+Jesus paid it all,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 107. JESUS PAID IT ALL
+####  Christ in Song,

 ```txt
 1.